-Students are allowed to operate automobiles on campus, provided they comply with vehicle regulation, parking and other regulations as determined by the Vice President of Finance and Operations.
+Students are allowed to operate automobiles on campus, provided they comply with vehicle regulations, parking, and other regulations as determined by the Vice President for Finance and Operations.
 A full description of automobile regulations may be found in the Student Handbook or by viewing the TMU Automobile Policy.

-Every person who operates a vehicle on the campus of Truett McConnell University is required to obey all city ordinances and state laws relating to the operation, insuring and registration of motor vehicles.
-A citation will be issued to anyone who violates any such law or ordinance, or any regulation of Truett McConnell University.
+Every person who operates a vehicle on the Truett McConnell University campus must obey all city ordinances and state laws relating to the operation, insuring, and registration of motor vehicles.
+A citation will be issued to anyone who violates any such law, ordinance, or regulation of Truett McConnell University.
 Each violation will result in a $25.00 fine unless otherwise noted.
 These fines will be added to the student’s bill through the Business Office.

 - Failure to register a motor vehicle on the first day the vehicle is on campus.

 - Failure to display a permit.